February 20, 2023 - Business IntelligenceData Analytics

 “the use of enabling technologies such as machine learning and AI to assist with data preparation, insight generation and insight explanation to augment how people explore and analyze data in analytics and BI platforms.
 It also augments the expert and citizen data scientists by automating many aspects of data science, machine learning, and AI model development, management and deployment.”

-In a nutshell, augmented analytics allows us to get results faster with fewer headaches.
-It does so by automating tasks which in turn allows for quick decision-making and improved accuracy in predictions.
-Furthermore, augmented analytics can help non-technical users to benefit from more sophisticated tools in the data analysis process.
+In a nutshell, augmented analytics allows us to get results faster and with fewer headaches.
+It automates tasks which allows for quick decision-making and improved accuracy in predictions.
+Augmented analytics can also help non-technical users to benefit from more sophisticated tools in the data analysis process.

-Before we go too deep into the technicalities, it is important to understand that AA is not the same as Data Science (DS), which focuses on utilizing technologies such as ML, AI, and others correctly.
-On the other hand, AA uses automated algorithms and ML to augment human intelligence in the data analysis process, allowing users to easily access and analyze large volumes of text data.
-With that in mind, AA methodologies can be tailored to meet a wide range of business needs and goals.
+Before going into the technicalities, we will point out that AA is not the same as Data Science (DS), which focuses on the correct use of technologies such as ML, AI, and others.
+Instead, AA uses automated algorithms and ML to augment human intelligence in the data analysis process, allowing users to easily access and analyze large volumes of text data.
+AA methodologies can be tailored to meet a wide range of business needs and goals.

-To help you better understand how Augmented Analytics works, we will take a detailed look at one of the possible uses of AA: the augmented data cleaning process.
+To better clarify how Augmented Analytics works, we’ll take a detailed look at one of its possible uses: the augmented data cleaning process.
 By breaking down the methodology into smaller steps, we can test different approaches along the way, following an efficient and solution-oriented process.

-While there are endless possibilities where this approach might come in handy, consider a real estate company looking to better understand market trends through their rent and sales data.
-The goal of utilizing AA here is to improve the quality of their rent and sales data to prepare for a more effective analysis afterward.
-AA can help us speed up and simplify this process.
+While there are endless possibilities in which this approach might come in handy, consider a real estate company looking to better understand market trends through their rent and sales data.
+Using AA here would improve the quality of their rent and sales data, allowing for more effective analysis afterward.

-As you can see, it is important to follow a systematic process to utilize Augmented Analytics within a programming language like Python effectively.
+It’s important to follow a systematic process in order to effectively use Augmented Analytics within a programming language such as Python .

-Here is our step-by-step guide on how to approach a data set like in the real estate example:
+Here is our step-by-step guide to approaching a data set such as the real estate example:

 1. Data acquisition: Retrieve data from its source through scraping, downloading, or importing.